FairwindsOps/rok8s-scripts/docs/without_helm.md

 More indepth examples are available in the [examples directory](/examples).

+## Versioning
+**If a Docker image is used in the file then any cases of `:latest` will be replaced with th `CI_SHA1` if it is defined.** This allows a set image tag to be used when deploying from a CI system.
+When files that could use `CI_SHA1` are deployed, a new file will be created with that value as part of the filename.

+If using an HPA, set `replicas: hpa` in the deployment file to have k8s-deploy get the current number of replicas from the cluster and deploy that number of replicas.
+This is a workaround for an open issue (https://github.com/kubernetes/kubernetes/issues/25238).

 ## Deployment Configuration
 Listed below are all the types of resources rok8s-scripts supports.
 In all cases, the filename suffix is important and must match the spec precisely.